| Home | Italy Help | Italian Form Letters | Passenger Ships | Italian Names | Ancestry TREES | Surname Boards and Links | Italy Roots Message Board |

 Italia / ITALY

-You need to add ITALY at the bottom so that the USA Post Office does not become confused by the word Italia and return your letter to you as has happened to some people in the USA.
+You need to add ITALY at the bottom so that the Post Office does not become confused by the word Italia and return your letter to you as has happened to some people in the USA.
 I even had a teller at the post office ask me "where is Italia? what is it?"
 The teller next to her rolled his eyes and told her while I printed ITALY under the word Italia.

 The Registry (Census) Office is = L'Ufficio Anagrafe.